 - Deep Dives: As opposed to covering the fundamentals from A-Z, “deep dives” zoom in on a specific technique or part of a process so that students can really master it.
 Sticking with Mary Kate McDevitt’s curriculum as an example, Cohesive Hand-Lettering: From Single Element to Full System dives deep into a specific aspect of the hand-lettering process.

 - Project-Focused: While all Skillshare classes are project-based, the difference with this type of class is that the project itself, rather than a skill or technique, is the focal point.
 The best part of project classes is that there are an unlimited number of projects you can do to apply the skill you’re teaching, so technically you’ll never run out of things to teach!
 Drawing from Mary Kate’s curriculum once again, her class Vintage Hand-Lettering gives students the opportunity to apply hand-lettering skills to a fun, unique project.

 Establish a consistent publishing schedule.

-Because leveraging your existing following is such a big piece of teaching, establishing a regular cadence for publishing classes on Skillshare is key to ensure your followers stay engaged and keep enrolling in your newest classes.
+Because leveraging your existing following is such a big piece of teaching, establishing a regular cadence for publishing classes on Skillshare is key to ensure your followers stay engaged and keep watching your newest classes.
 We recommend publishing a new class at least once a month to maximize the impact of your student following.
 The longer you wait, the harder it is to engage older followers.
 Of course if you don’t have the time to get started on a new class just yet, there are many ways to engage your students in between classes.